nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * write down each day what surprised you and how you surprised others

-* when somethihng strikes a spark of interest, follow it.
+* when somethihng strikes a spark of interest, follow it

 In [Creativity](https://amzn.to/3p14JkC), John Cleese counsels us on "keeping going".
 To do so we need to nurture and trust our unconscious.
 How do we do that?
 Play.
 According to Cleese, "Playing… keeps you 'fresh'."